Verizon Phones and Plans for Seniors in 2026

 Does Verizon have a senior discount?

 Verizon offers a senior discount only for residents of Florida who are 55 or older.
-With this plan, they can get unlimited talk, text, and 4G LTE data for $62 per line per month with one line, or $42 per line per month for two lines.
+With this plan, they can get unlimited talk, text, and 5G data for $45 per month for one line, or $80 per month for two lines.

 -